Quercus libani: Ornamental tree

 Quercus libani is cultivated and planted as an ornamental tree in gardens, parks, and habitat restoration projects.
 It is successful in drought-tolerant landscape gardens.

 The tree does not tolerate root disturbance well, therefore landscape trees should not be moved once planted, or transplanted from native habitats.
 Acorns sown in situ will produce the best trees, in growth rate and deep-rooted drought tolerance.
 The acorns are sown as they ripen.
 Acorns lose their viability if they dry out and so need to be kept in a moist and cool place away from rodents until planting.

 Biological pest control

 The leaf litter of the Lebanon oak is used as a biological pest control, herbivore insect repellent for protecting other plants.
-Its leaves placed as a mulch layer around vulnerable plants effectively repels snails, slugs, and grubs.
+Its leaves placed as a mulch layer around vulnerable plants effectively repel snails, slugs, and grubs.
 Fresh leaves can inhibit plant growth and so are not used directly from the tree.
 Being deciduous, much beneficial leaf litter is produced in the autumn.